monocodes/snippets/python/python.md

 pyenv versions
 ```

-check global version in use
+check what version is used in current session in current dir and how version set

 ```sh
 pyenv version